abdulsametsahin/china-team-scraper/assets/docs/config.md

 ## exchange_rates

 > These will be used to convert the currency of the company to yuan.
+Because some companies declared their financial data in foreign currencies.

 - usd_to_yuan: USD to CNY exchange rate
 - eur_to_yuan: EUR to CNY exchange rate